MD-PhD Program 34th Annual Student/Faculty Retreat

 South Yarmouth, Cape Cod

-This year the Eva Neer Memorial Lecture will be delivered by Pardis Sabeti , M.D., D.Phil., Dr. Sabeti is an Associate Professor at the Center for Systems Biology and Department of Organismic and Evolutionary Biology at Harvard University and the Department of Immunology and Infectious Disease at the Harvard School of Public Health; Institute Member of the Broad Institute of Harvard and MIT, and a Howard Hughes Investigator.
+This year the Eva Neer Memorial Lecture was delivered by Pardis Sabeti , M.D., D.Phil., Dr. Sabeti is an Associate Professor at the Center for Systems Biology and Department of Organismic and Evolutionary Biology at Harvard University and the Department of Immunology and Infectious Disease at the Harvard School of Public Health; Institute Member of the Broad Institute of Harvard and MIT, and a Howard Hughes Investigator.

 Pardis Sabeti, M.D., D.Phil.